project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_building.md

-# Building the Unify Matter Bridge
+# Building the Unify Matter Protocol Controller

 This build guide cross-compiles for arm64 architecture to be run on Unify's reference platform - a Raspberry Pi 4 (RPi4) with the 64-bit version of Debian